Best bank for CD options

 $2.6 trillion in assets

-Chase is one of the largest banks in the country.
+Chase is the largest bank in the country based on total assets.
 In fact, it serves nearly half of U.S. households with a broad range of products.

 Like most major national banks, its deposit rates aren’t impressive, hovering at near zero.
 Still, Chase makes it fairly easy to avoid checking account fees.
 For instance, the $12 monthly maintenance fee can be waived by direct depositing at least $500 per month.